• Home

 April 5, 2026, 5:17 PM ET

-Tehran has been embolden by its ability to maintain tight control over the Strait of Hormuz and its own population.
+Tehran has been emboldened by its ability to maintain tight control over the Strait of Hormuz and its own population.
 But even if the regime survives the war against the U.S. and Israel, its biggest challenge may come afterward.

 Recommended Video

-For now, there’s little sign of de-escalation as President Donald Trump has vowed to obliterate Iran’s economy if Tehran doesn’t reopen the strait in the next few days, while the Islamic republic continues bombarding its Persian Gulf neighbors.
+For now, there’s little sign of de-escalation as President Donald Trump has vowed to obliterate Iran’s economy if Tehran doesn’t reopen the strait in the next few days, while the Islamic Republic continues bombarding its Persian Gulf neighbors.

 Both sides are already targeting civilian and energy infrastructure, boosting postwar rebuilding costs everyday.
 But while the Gulf states boasted thriving business sectors before the conflict, Iran’s economy was already in shambles, leading to domestic unrest that prompted a brutal crackdown.

-Still, the regime’s ability to stay its power, resist Trump’s threats, and weaponize the Strait of Hormuz shouldn’t be mistaken as evidence it will survive, according to Burcu Ozcelik, a senior research fellow for Middle East security at the Royal United Services Institute.
+Still, the regime’s ability to stay in power, resist Trump’s threats, and weaponize the Strait of Hormuz shouldn’t be mistaken as evidence it will survive, according to Burcu Ozcelik, a senior research fellow for Middle East security at the Royal United Services Institute.

 “It risks treating a political outcome as predetermined, leaving too little room for the possibility that pressures from below, including from Iranian opposition voices and a war-weary public, could still shape the direction of events,” she wrote in an analysis on Thursday.
-“It also overlooks the possibility that hardening may generate not only endurance, but brittleness: a post-war system that appears more entrenched yet is less capable of absorbing internal shocks without fracturing.”
+“It also overlooks the possibility that hardening may generate not only endurance, but brittleness: a postwar system that appears more entrenched, yet is less capable of absorbing internal shocks without fracturing.”

 Once the fighting ends, Tehran must somehow rehabilitate relations with its neighbors to restore the commercial and financial channels that gave the regime access to the global economy, Ozcelik explained.